 Change is practically a given in today’s competitive work environment.
 But how is an individual employee supposed to thrive in an environment of constant uncertainty?
 To successfully navigate this near-constant change, research suggests that it’s critical to stay engaged.

-In the first post of this 3-part series (click here if you missed it), I shared strategies from my book The Successful Struggle, that help you stay engaged and in tune with the purpose of corporate change.
+In the first post of this 3-part series (click here for Part 1 Staying Engaged During Corporate Change), I shared strategies from my book The Successful Struggle, that help you stay engaged and in tune with the purpose of corporate change.

 In addition to connecting with the reasons behind the change, there are other things you can connect with that make corporate evolution easier to swallow.
 One of the most helpful?
 People.
 Connecting with colleagues helps us feel better emotionally when we’re facing change, and increases the likelihood that the outcome of the change will be successful.